smogon/pokemon-showdown/mods/gennext/README.md

 - Virizion gets Horn Leech

-- Milotic, Scolipede, and Steelix get Coil
+- Scolipede and Steelix get Coil

 - Spinda gets Superpower with no incompatibilities